-Following are the steps you’ll need to take to set up and run jobs in Hadoop from the IRI Workbench for Voracity, built on Eclipse.™
+Following are the steps to set up and run jobs in Hadoop from the IRI Workbench for Voracity, built on Eclipse.™

 To run jobs in Hadoop, you must connect to your Hadoop cluster through Voracity’s gateway server, VGrid.